Salimjj/alx-low_level_programming/0x00-hello_world/README.md

 3-name script exicute a C file and create execution name 4-puts.c file displays an output using puts
 5-printf.c C file print output using printf
+6-size.c C file prints the size of various types on the computer